chris-rudmin/opus-recorder/README.md

 A javascript library to encode the output of Web Audio API nodes in Ogg Opus or WAV format using WebAssembly.

+# !!!
+PROJECT NO LONGER SUPPORTED !!!

+Heads up that this project is no longer supported.
+There is currently good browser support for webcodecs API which replaces the need for wasm codecs

 #### Libraries Used